• Skip to primary navigation

 Three Little Pigs STEM Challenge Extension Tasks

-Try spraying each house with water and observing what happens.
-Can you make predictions first?
+Ask children to spray each house with water and observe what happens.
+They can also make predictions too.

 Collage of 3 little pig houses made from sticks, brick and sugar cubes.